 A brassy, big-hearted performer who built a singular career by blending bawdy comedy, powerhouse vocals, and a deep love for her fans.

-Bette Midler was born in Honolulu and began her career in the late 1960s, performing in the chorus of Broadway's 'Fiddler on the Roof.'
-She soon carved out her own niche in the New York bathhouse scene, where her act 'The Divine Miss M' was born—a raucous blend of stand-up, nostalgic pop, and torch songs that felt both nostalgic and utterly fresh.
-This persona catapulted her to recording success and a starring role in the film 'The Rose,' which cemented her dramatic chops.
-Midler never fit a single category; she moved seamlessly from bawdy club stages to family films like 'Hocus Pocus,' sold out lavish concert tours, and spearheaded a major civic initiative to revitalize New York City parks.
-Her career is a testament to the power of sheer force of personality and an unwavering connection to her audience.
+Bette Midler launched her career in the late 1960s as a chorus member in Broadway's 'Fiddler on the Roof.'
+She then created 'The Divine Miss M' act in New York bathhouses, blending stand-up, nostalgic pop, and torch songs.
+That persona drove her recording success and led to her starring role in 'The Rose,' where she demonstrated dramatic range.
+Midler refused categorization, moving from bawdy club stages to family films like 'Hocus Pocus.'
+She sold out lavish concert tours and spearheaded a major civic initiative to revitalize New York City parks.
+Her career relied on sheer force of personality and an unwavering connection to her audience.
+Born in Honolulu in 1945, she built a decades-long career across music, film, and activism.

 1928–1945